heuripedes/manchester-protocol/README.md

+# Manchester Protocol Simulator

+This project simulates the use of the manchester protocol in an Emergency Room.

+The manchester protocol which is a protocol for patient risk classification invented in 1994 by Kevin Mackway-Jones.
+It was created to help clinics and hospitals to deal with incoming patients in a efficient way while minimizing risk for each patient.

+The intent here is to simulate waves of patients arriving at the hospital with variying levels of risk.
+Upon arrival, each patient receives a tag or purse with a color that represent the risk:

+* `red` - This patient must be taken care of RIGHT NOW or they might die.
+* `orange` - This patient can wait about 10 minutes.
+* `yellow` - This patient can wait up to 60 minutes.
+* `green` - This patient should wait up to 120 minutes or sent elsewhere.
+* `blue` - This patient should wait up to 240 minutes or sent elsewhere.

+As time passes, the health state of `yellow` and `orange` patients will become worse and they will gravitate towards `red` state. `red` tag patients might die and occupy space at the ERR for a few ticks, decreasing the patient throughput of the system.

+The simulator runs at approximately two ticks per second and each tick represents one minute.

+## Requirements

+We require ncurses development files, install it with:

+    sudo apt install libncurses-dev

+## Building

+    mkdir build
+    cd build
+    cmake ..
+    make

+## Running

+    cd build
+    ./manchester_protocol

+Shortcuts:

+* `q` - quit
+* `space` - add more patients
+* `↑` - increase the number of doctos/rooms
+* `↓` - decrease the number of doctors/rooms
+* `←` - decrease simulation speed
+* `→` - increase simulation speed

 ## CAPSTONE Project Rubric

 ### README (All Rubric Points REQUIRED)

-* [ ] The README is included with the project and has instructions for building/running the project.
+* [x] The README is included with the project and has instructions for building/running the project.
-* [ ] If any additional libraries are needed to run the project, these are indicated with cross-platform installation instructions.
+* [x] If any additional libraries are needed to run the project, these are indicated with cross-platform installation instructions.
-* [ ] You can submit your writeup as markdown or pdf.
+* [x] You can submit your writeup as markdown or pdf.
-* [ ] The README describes the project you have built
+* [x] The README describes the project you have built
 * [ ] The README also indicates the file and class structure, along with the expected behavior or output of the program.
 * [ ] The README indicates which rubric points are addressed.
 The README also indicates where in the code (i.e. files and line numbers) that the rubric points are addressed.

 ### Compiling and Testing (All Rubric Points REQUIRED)

 * [ ] The project code must compile and run without errors.
-* [ ] We strongly recommend using cmake and make, as provided in the starter repos.
+* [x] We strongly recommend using cmake and make, as provided in the starter repos.
 If you choose another build system, the code must compile on any reviewer platform.

 ### Loops, Functions, I/O